 LCWA’s first connection to the internet was through a T-1 line at a member’s home in Eldorado.
 A second T-1 line was later installed at a member’s home in Cerrillos.
 The original T-1 feed points were eventually consolidated into a single DS3 line, and the network operations center was set up in a space adjacent to the Qwest Eldorado Exchange office near the corner of Avenida Vista Grande and Avenida De Comprades.
 This location was called Nexus and from here the entire network was fed on both the east and the west sides.
 As the network became more complicated, LCWA contracted for technical support.
 Today the LCWA network operations center is at the National Center for Genome Research (NCGR) in Santa Fe.

 Originally, the LCWA membership fee was $60 a month, but over time the board was able to reduce the fee to $30.
 It was reduced to $55 in June 2003, to $40 in January 2005 and to $30 in August 2006.
-Slowly we increased the bandwidth from Qwest (now CenturyLink) as the radios improved, and membership grew beyond Eldorado.
-Over 800 people have been members over the years.
-Currently, we have the highest number of active members ever at 437.
+Slowly we increased the bandwidth from Qwest (now CenturyLink) as the radios improved, and membership grew beyond Eldorado, and added capacity from new providers like CyberMesa.
+Nearly 1,000 people have been members over the years.
+At the beginning of 2018, we had the highest number of active members ever at 538.